 It's a nostalgic looking typeface that harks back (a little bit) to the early Americana style.
 Some might say it's naive, and they would be right.
 I've deliberately kept the imperfections.
 The lines are wobbly, the bowls and shoulders are uneven and the letters hang loosely on the baseline.
 It's like that because I wanted to keep that original handmade style.

 All the letters connect and include a variety of swashes and letter alternatives.

 All the uppercase letters have a start and end swash that are automatically added when you enable the swash feature in your design application.

-Apart from the swash feature and contextual alternatives the lowercase letters have alternative stylistic sets.
-Make sure you look for them in you design app as you might be missing out on some nice letter choices.
+Apart from the swash feature and contextual alternatives, the lowercase letters have alternative stylistic sets.
+Make sure you look for them in your design app as you might be missing out on some nice letter choices.